sk-t3ch/AWS-Auto-Scaling-SpotFleet-Cluster-Quickstart/README.md

 ---

-This project was created by [T3chFlicks](https://t3chflicks.org) a tech focused education and service company.
+This project was created by [T3chFlicks](https://t3chflicks.org) - A tech focused education and services company.

 ---